 Also available in a corded version, the 1080p Ring Spotlight Cam Battery is really very easy to install with a mounting base and included tools.
 Like Ring's series of doorbells, it'll give you customisable motion zones, two-way communication and there's a siren, too.
 One concern is that removing the battery is easily done - therefore disabling the camera.

 As with all Ring devices, you need the Ring Protect plan to get the most from it, which isn't too bad if you only have one device, but gets quite expensive when you have more than one Ring protecting your home.

-The Netatmo Presence is a security camera and light in the same device, recording 1080p video day and night and capable of detecting people, cars and animals up to a customisable 20-metres.
+The Netatmo Smart Outdoor Camera with Siren is a security camera and light in the same device, recording 1080p video day and night and capable of detecting people, cars and animals up to a good distance.

-The LED floodlight can be switched on manually or set to switch on when it detects a person, animal, car or all three, while the Presence's weatherproofing means it is able to withstand rain, snow, moisture, dust and dirt.
+The LED floodlight can be switched on manually or set to switch on when it detects a person, animal, car or all three.

 The Arlo Pro slots in above the standard Arlo cam, but below the Pro 2.
 All it's missing from the Pro 2 is 1080p video capture - instead, you get 720p like the original Arlo cam, but otherwise it's very similar to the Pro 2 and uses the same hub.
 Yes, there's an included base station that connects to your router, offering a siren as well as the option to use local storage.

 However, it does offer motion and audio detection, (two-way audio) as well as having black-and-white night vision.
 The big boon over the standard Arlo Cam is that it uses rechargeable batteries - it can also be connected to mains power should you wish.